 As individuals age, we all lose muscle mass.
-If you’re balance is off it may be due to weakened muscles in one part of the body or another.
+If your balance is off it may be due to weakened muscles in one part of the body or another.
 Poor posture, poor alignment, and even falls can be a result of imbalanced muscle tone.

 3. Medication Imbalance